What is Furniture Store Insurance?

 Quote Goat makes it easy for business owners to find furniture shop insurance by working with a panel of leading insurance providers who specialise in commercial property insurance.
 Upon submitting your details in a single quote form, you will receive furniture shop insurance quotes from up to 5 insurance providers, allowing you to compare prices quickly and easily for free.

 From sofas to office furniture, compare furniture insurance quotes through Quote Goat to find the right cover at the right price.

 What Type Of Furniture Shop Insurance Might I Need?

 The easiest way to create the right policy for your shop is to complete the quote form and discuss your requirements with a specialist insurance provider.
-However, below are two areas that may form part of the insurance policy for your furniture shop.
+However, below are three areas that may form part of the insurance policy for your furniture shop.